-In addition to these three Special Enrollment periods, you may end your membership in our plan during the following periods each year:
+In addition, you may end your membership in our plan during the following periods each year:

 - The Annual Enrollment Period, which lasts from October 15 to December 7.
-If you choose a new plan during this period, your membership in our plan ends on December 31 and your membership in the new plan starts on January 1. - The Medicare Advantage (MA) Open Enrollment Period, which lasts from January 1 to March 31.
+If you choose a new plan during this period, your membership in our plan ends on December 31 and your membership in the new plan starts on January 1. - The Medicare Advantage (MA) Open Enrollment Period, which lasts from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in a plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement.
 If you choose a new plan during this period, your membership in the new plan starts the first day of the next month.